ShapelessCat/tsec/docs/src/main/tut/docs/http4s/auth-bearer.md

 ```

 This authenticator uses a `SecureRandomId` (A 32-bit Id generated with a secure random number generator) as a bearer
 token to authenticate with information held server-side.

 Notes:

 * Not vulnerable to [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
-* Okay to use with `CORS`
+* Okay to use with `CORS`.
 * Requires synchronized backing store.

 ### Authenticator creation